cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 ```

 Let's go through what we see here:

-- There is a function that makes all Cards readable by the `everyone` group. `everyone` is a special group that is built into the Card SDK.
+- There is a function that makes all Cards readable by the `everyone` group.
+`everyone` is a special group that is built into the Card SDK.
 All users belong to this group, even anonymous users.
 - Two groups are created, `github-readers` and `github-writers`
 - Two grants are created with some permissions attached to them

-This file is a good place to put `groups` and `grants` that will be used in multiple Cards,
+This file is a good place to put `groups` and `grants` that will be used in multiple Cards.
-you can add grants and groups in an individual Card's `static-model.js` too.
+You can add grants and groups in an individual Card's `static-model.js` too.

 It's important to know that grants are additive.
-If we say in one place that `everyone` can see all cards, and elsewhere that admins can see a special card called "secrets," the `everyone` rule is still in effect and anonymous users will be able to see the secrets!
+If we say in one place that `everyone` can see all cards, and elsewhere that admins can see a special card called `private-dashboard`, the `everyone` rule is still in effect and anonymous users will be able to see the private data!
-Likewise, if we have a rule that everyone can see the `photo` Card, and then later we write another grant saying that the `title` is visible to everyone, all the other fields will still be visible too.
+Likewise, if we have a rule that everyone can see the `photo` Card, and then later we write another grant saying that only the `photo-title` field is visible to everyone, all the other fields are still visible too.

 ## Writing our own grants

 Since we already have these default grants and groups, what do we still need to do?
 Well, we don't want our whole Card to be readable by `everyone`, so we'll have to remove `everyoneCanReadAllCards`.
 If we do that, then we need to explicitly state which Cards and fields should be visible to everyone.
 We also need to make it so that our commenters can see and edit the comment field for a photo.

 We'll do this in stages so that it's easier to see how different grants affect what is visible.
 Before you make any changes, restart your server, make sure everything so far is working, and commit your work.
 At this point, you should able to view a photo Card and log in/out, but you should not yet be able to edit or create a photo Card.

 First, let's take away the grants that let everyone see everything.
-Comment out or remove this line:
+Comment out or remove this line in
+`cardhost/cardstack/static-model.js`:

 ```javascript
 // everyoneCanReadAllCards(factory, cardSchemas);